netdata/netdata/collectors/python.d.plugin/anomalies/README.md

 - Python 3 is also required for the underlying ML libraries of [numba](https://pypi.org/project/numba/), [scikit-learn](https://pypi.org/project/scikit-learn/), and [PyOD](https://pypi.org/project/pyod/).
 - It may take a few hours or so (depending on your choice of `train_secs_n`) for the collector to 'settle' into it's typical behaviour in terms of the trained models and probabilities you will see in the normal running of your node.
 - As this collector does most of the work in Python itself, with [PyOD](https://pyod.readthedocs.io/en/latest/) leveraging [numba](https://numba.pydata.org/) under the hood, you may want to try it out first on a test or development system to get a sense of its performance characteristics on a node similar to where you would like to use it.
 - `lags_n`, `smooth_n`, and `diffs_n` together define the preprocessing done to the raw data before models are trained and before each prediction.
 This essentially creates a [feature vector](https://en.wikipedia.org/wiki/Feature_(machine_learning)#:~:text=In%20pattern%20recognition%20and%20machine,features%20that%20represent%20some%20object.&text=Feature%20vectors%20are%20often%20combined,score%20for%20making%20a%20prediction.) for each chart model (or each custom model).
 The default settings for these parameters aim to create a rolling matrix of recent smoothed [differenced](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average#Differencing) values for each chart.
 The aim of the model then is to score how unusual this 'matrix' of features is for each chart based on what it has learned as 'normal' from the training data.
 So as opposed to just looking at the single most recent value of a dimension and considering how strange it is, this approach looks at a recent smoothed window of all dimensions for a chart (or dimensions in a custom model) and asks how unusual the data as a whole looks.
-This should be more flexibile in capturing a wider range of [anomaly types](https://andrewm4894.com/2020/10/19/different-types-of-time-series-anomalies/) and be somewhat more robust to temporary 'spikes' in the data that tend to always be happening somewhere in your metrics but often are not the most important type of anomaly (this is all covered in a lot more detail in the [deepdive tutorial](https://nbviewer.jupyter.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb)).
+This should be more flexible in capturing a wider range of [anomaly types](https://andrewm4894.com/2020/10/19/different-types-of-time-series-anomalies/) and be somewhat more robust to temporary 'spikes' in the data that tend to always be happening somewhere in your metrics but often are not the most important type of anomaly (this is all covered in a lot more detail in the [deepdive tutorial](https://nbviewer.jupyter.org/github/netdata/community/blob/main/netdata-agent-api/netdata-pandas/anomalies_collector_deepdive.ipynb)).
 - You can see how long model training is taking by looking in the logs for the collector `grep 'anomalies' /var/log/netdata/error.log | grep 'training'` and you should see lines like `2020-12-01 22:02:14: python.d INFO: anomalies[local] : training complete in 2.81 seconds (runs_counter=2700, model=pca, train_n_secs=14400, models=26, n_fit_success=26, n_fit_fails=0, after=1606845731, before=1606860131).`.
   - This also gives counts of the number of models, if any, that failed to fit and so had to default back to the DefaultModel (which is currently [HBOS](https://pyod.readthedocs.io/en/latest/_modules/pyod/models/hbos.html)).
   - `after` and `before` here refer to the start and end of the training data used to train the models.